qiskit-community/qiskit-experiments/docs/manuals/verification/quantum_volume.rst

 z_value = 2), and at least 100 trials have been ran.

 .. note::
-    This manual requires the :mod:`qiskit_aer` package to run simulations.
-    You can install it with ``python -m pip install qiskit-aer``.
+    This tutorial requires the :mod:`qiskit_aer` and :mod:`qiskit_ibm_runtime` packages to run simulations.
+You can install them with ``python -m pip install qiskit-aer qiskit-ibm-runtime``.

 .. jupyter-execute::

     from qiskit_experiments.framework import BatchExperiment
     from qiskit_experiments.library import QuantumVolume

+    # For simulation
+    from qiskit import Aer
     from qiskit_aer import AerSimulator

-    # For simulation
-    from qiskit.providers.fake_provider import FakeSydneyV2
+    from qiskit_ibm_runtime.fake_provider import FakeSydneyV2

     backend = AerSimulator.from_backend(FakeSydneyV2())